 You must complete this registration before paying anyone.
 It normally takes around five business days to get your employer’s PAYE reference number from HMRC, but you can register online up to two months in advance of the first payday.

 2. Set up payroll

-To operate HMRC’s Pay As You Earn (PAYE) system, which is used to collect Income Tax and National Insurance contributions (NIC) from employees’ wages, you will need to set up payroll.
-You can use payroll software and run payroll yourself, or you can outsource this to an accountant or a third-party payroll provider.
+To operate HMRC’s Pay As You Earn (PAYE) system, which collects Income Tax and National Insurance contributions (NIC) from employees’ wages, you will need to set up payroll.
+You can use payroll software and run payroll yourself, or you can outsource it to an accountant or a third-party payroll provider.

 As an employer, you are responsible for collecting and keeping employee records, telling HMRC about new employees, paying employees and directors, and deducting any tax and National Insurance contributions from their wages.

 You must also provide payslips to employees, send payroll reports, and pay tax and NIC deductions to HMRC, including any employers’ National Insurance that your company owes.

 If you use a payroll provider, they can complete many of these tasks on your behalf.
 This will considerably minimise the time and effort you need to spend on payroll each month.

 3. Get Employer’s Liability insurance

 As per the Employers’ Liability (Compulsory Insurance) Act 1969, you are legally required to take out Employers’ Liability insurance as soon as you become an employer.
 However, you don’t have to do this if you are the sole director, own at least 50% of the company’s shares, and don’t have any other employees.